-We will have rolled out the 'Who programme across the licensed t sexual assaults.
+We will have rolled out the 'Who Are You?' training programme across the licensed trade to help reduce sexual assaults.

-We will work with Police Scotland authorities to have a standardise approach to campus officers in a across Scotland.
+We will work with Police Scotland and education authorities to have a standardised and agreed approach to campus officers in a number of schools across Scotland.

-We will have evaluated our work policing as a way of co-producin communities.
-We will focus on ou
+We will have evaluated our work on asset based policing as a way of co-producing better outcomes in communities.
+We will focus on our most at risk groups.

-We will have embedded the Men Prevention (MVP) programme in for Scotland and passed the wider ro Violence Prevention to colleagues
+We will have embedded the Mentors in Violence Prevention (MVP) programme in four regions throughout Scotland and passed the wider roll-out of Mentors in Violence Prevention to colleagues around the country.

-We will work with higher education the prevention of sexual assault.
+We will work with higher education establishments on the prevention of sexual assault.

-We will have supported the work reducing exclusions from school, keeping young people engaged to reducing the risk of violence a
+We will have supported the work in education around reducing exclusions from school, recognising that keeping young people engaged in education is core to reducing the risk of violence and victimisation.